Pittsburgh Lawyers For Dog Bite Claims

 Yes.
 For example, attorney Todd Elliott is a recognized legal expert in the local and national media; he is often invited to speak on trial procedures at Duquesne Law School.
 Click here for more.

 We know that the value of a dog bite injury depends on preparation and understanding of the injured party's life and lifestyle prior to the attack.
 We look closely at the species of dog.
 Some, such as a pit bull, come from a long blood line of aggression, having engaged in bull-biting (biting the faces of bulls or bears).
-Contact us any time about pit bulls (or a "pitbull") attacking anyone.
+We also understand how certain injuries can limit you.
+For example, a bite the hand or arm can limit your ability to do just about anything: cooking, putting on clothing, driving a vehicle, doing work involving typing, and more.

 For What Items of Damages Can a Pittsburgh Lawyer Get Compensation?